Analogue of the Galois Theory for normal fields and B-extensions (characteristic free approach): Abstract

-As a particular case, we have a `differential' Galois Theory for purely inseparable finite field extensions $L/K$ where the algebra of differential operators $\CD(L/K)$ plays the role of the Galois group $G(L/K)$ in the Galois case (which is the identity group in this case) and $G(L/K)$-invariants are replaced by $\CD (L/K)_+$-invariants/constants.
 The classical results on `Galois Theory' of Jacobson (1937, 1944) for purely inseparable field extensions of exponent one and its generalizations for modular extensions by Sweedler (1968), and Gerstenhaber and Zaromp (1970) follow from the above as particular cases (since in these cases the rings of differential operators are uniquely determined by the derivations and higher derivations, respectively).

 Explicit descriptions of the subalgebras $\CD (L/K)$, $L\rtimes G(L/K)$ and $\CD (L/K)\rtimes G(L/K)$ of $E(L/K)$ are given and their properties are studied.
-These are the technical core of the paper on which the analogue of the Galois Theory for normal fields builds on.
+These results constitute the technical core of the paper on which the analogue of Galois theory for normal fields is built, and they are interesting in their own right.

 $ $